lucaong/sprockets-chain/README.md

 # SprocketsChain (experimental)

-`SprocketsChain` parses `Sprockets` require directives and returns the dependency chain for a bundle, which is a list of the file paths that make the bundle, ordered so that each file is preceded by all its dependencies.
+`SprocketsChain` is a node.js utility that parses `Sprockets` require directives and returns the dependency chain for a JavaScript bundle, which is a list of the file paths that make the bundle, ordered so that each file is preceded by all its dependencies.

 ## Why

-`Sprockets` is very nice for managing assets and their dependencies.
+`Sprockets` is very nice for managing assets and their dependencies in a Ruby project.
 In JavaScript tests though, precompiling assets is slow and actually not needed.
 It is more efficient to just require separate JavaScript/CoffeeScript files in the correct order, and `SprocketsChain` is parsing the require directives to provide you with the correct ordered list of file paths.
-This helps setting up a JavaScript test suite that is fast and completely independent from the ruby application environment.
+This helps setting up a JavaScript test suite that is fast and completely independent from the Ruby application environment.

 ## Usage